stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 out of the most serious complications.

    "As time went on, though, his letters began to make me nervous.
-He mentioned this Marceline more and more, and his friends less and less; and began talking about the &lsquo;cruel and silly way' they declined to introduce her to their mothers and sisters.
+He mentioned this Marceline more and more, and his friends less and less; and began talking about the "cruel and silly way' they declined to introduce her to their mothers and sisters.
 He seems to have asked her no questions about herself, and I don't doubt but that she filled him full of romantic legendry concerning her origin and divine revelations and the way people slighted